Ethernet: Evolution

 Ethernet has evolved to include higher bandwidth, improved medium access control methods, and different physical media.
-The coaxial cable was replaced with point-to-point links connected by Ethernet repeaters or switches.
+The multidrop coaxial cable was replaced with physical point-to-point links connected by Ethernet repeaters or switches.

 Ethernet stations communicate by sending each other data packets: blocks of data individually sent and delivered.
 As with other IEEE 802 LANs, adapters come programmed with globally unique 48-bit MAC address so that each Ethernet station has a unique address.
 The MAC addresses are used to specify both the destination and the source of each data packet.
 Ethernet establishes link-level connections, which can be defined using both the destination and source addresses.
 On reception of a transmission, the receiver uses the destination address to determine whether the transmission is relevant to the station or should be ignored.
 A network interface normally does not accept packets addressed to other Ethernet stations.

 An EtherType field in each frame is used by the operating system on the receiving station to select the appropriate protocol module (e.g., an Internet Protocol version such as IPv4).
 Ethernet frames are said to be self-identifying, because of the EtherType field.
 Self-identifying frames make it possible to intermix multiple protocols on the same physical network and allow a single computer to use multiple protocols together.
 Despite the evolution of Ethernet technology, all generations of Ethernet (excluding early experimental versions) use the same frame formats.
 Mixed-speed networks can be built using Ethernet switches and repeaters supporting the desired Ethernet variants.

 Due to the ubiquity of Ethernet, and the ever-decreasing cost of the hardware needed to support it, by 2004 most manufacturers built Ethernet interfaces directly into PC motherboards, eliminating the need for a separate network card.